stfxecutables/df-analyze/docs/arguments.md

                             --ordinals star_rating number_of_purchases times_signed_in

                         that specifies which features will be treated as ordinal regardless of the number of levels or format of the data.
-If during data cleaning categorical variables are detected that are NOT specified by the user, a warning will be raised.
+If during data cleaning ordinal variables are detected that are NOT specified by the user, a warning will be raised.
 If the values of the specified variables cannot be interpreted as integers, then df-analyze will exit with an error.